johanvos/quantumjava/ch09/deutschjozsa/README.md

 # Deutsch Josza algoritm

-This code demonstrates the Deutsch Josza algorithm
+This code demonstrates the Deutsch Jozsa algorithm

 # Running the sample